-Now, three years later, there is one key resource that you should also visit – the Everesting.cc website, administered by HELLS 500.
+Now, five years later, there is one key resource that you should also visit – the Everesting.cc website, administered by HELLS 500.
 As discussed below, you’re going to need to visit this site anyway for various pieces of information, but in recent years, it has added lots of advice and all of it is worth noting.
 I wrote this guide and then checked Everesting.cc.
 Reassuringly, we cover much of the same ground: https://everesting.cc/tips-advice/

 I’m certainly not claiming to be anything special in the world of Everesting: there are definitely people who have done more, gone further, done it faster and climbed higher.
-I have however attempted six Everestings to date (I failed on the first attempt and successfully completed the next five) and in so doing, I’ve thought long and hard about how best to prepare for and then execute the ride, from initial concept, right through to successful completion.
+I have however attempted seven Everestings to date (I failed on the first attempt and successfully completed the next six) and in so doing, I’ve thought long and hard about how best to prepare for and then execute the ride, from initial concept, right through to successful completion.
 In my circle of friends, I’m the planner, the organiser and the detail freak.
 I’m particularly attentive to ‘what if’? scenarios and prepare accordingly.
 I try to leave nothing to luck.